-We’re talking all things vaccines for World Immunization Week!
-With a combined vaccine experience of nearly 20 years, Gaurav Kumar, VP Client Services, and Elien Moes, Director Scientific Services, are perfectly suited to answer all our questions about immunisation and medical communications.
+We’re talking all things vaccines!
+With a combined vaccine experience of nearly 20 years, Gaurav Kumar, Group Managing Director, and Elien Moes, Director Scientific Services, are perfectly suited to answer all our questions about immunisation and medical communications.
 They share their work on vaccine education and development, and even touch on the opportunities they have had to witness worldwide vaccine cultures first-hand.

 How long have you worked in the vaccines therapy area?